 - Ensure the ladder is fit and fully functional before using it.

-- Never set up a stepladder on uneven, or slippery ground.
+- Never set up a stepladder on the uneven, or slippery ground.

 - Never sit or stand on the very top step of the step ladder.